Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Giant dipole resonances in heavy nuclei and triaxiality

-When a parameterization of the electric dipole strength in nuclei with non-zero $Q_i$ is aimed for, the contribution (b) of the list in the previous section has to be treated sufficiently well.
-As shown in the top part of Fig.~\ref{fig4}, the TRK sum rule, Eq. (\ref{eq10}), disagrees in many nuclei to the Lorentzian fits \cite{di88, pl11} performed for the data of each nucleus independently without account for the possibility of broken axial symmetry.
-In these fits the width parameter was adjusted for each isotope separately to fit the peak region and for $A$ between 90 and 150 an especially large discrepancy is observed as well as wide fluctuation with $Z$ and $A$ of this apparent breadth indicating a non-systematic variation which is difficult to conceive within the spreading concept.
-A similarly erratic dependence of the integrated IVGDR strength on $Z$ and $A$ was reported \cite{pl11} to result from this approach of fitting the photo-absorption data locally.
-In some cases the integrated cross section overshoots the classical sum rule given by Eq. (\ref{eq10}, first term) by up to $100\%$.
-Apparently the two problems named are closely related, as the resonance integral is proportional to the product of height and width.
+When a parameterization of the electric dipole strength in heavy nuclei is aimed for, the contribution of nuclear shape induced splitting (b) has to be treated sufficiently well.
 As proposed previously \cite{ju08, na10, er10}, a solution for this problem is found by allowing axial symmetry to be broken; this point will now be examined in further detail.
-As shown in section~\ref{sec3} accurate nuclear spectroscopic data suited to determine both deformation parameters are available only for a limited number of nuclei.
-The recent CHFB calculation \cite{de10} delivers prior information for Eq. (\ref{eq6}) above, inserted to obtain the resonance energies in the sum of Lorentzian functions in Eq. (\ref{eq11}).
+As mentioned in section~\ref{sec2} accurate nuclear spectroscopic data suited to determine both deformation parameters are available only for a limited number of nuclei.
+The CHFB calculation \cite{de10} delivers information for the ${\omega_i}$ inserted to obtain the resonance energies in the sum of Lorentzian functions in Eq. (\ref{eqdIE}).
 This procedure leads to a significant splitting into three equally strong IVGDR components which increases with deformation.
-As seen in Fig.~\ref{fig4}, for many nuclei the splitting between the three components is comparable in energy to their widths and thus not directly obvious from the data alone, especially in nuclides with $Q_0 \approx 200-300 {\rm fm}^2$.
-These are not rare as the clustering depicted in Fig.~\ref{fig1} shows, but the calculated triaxiality demands that all three axes are accounted for explicitly.
-This quite simple consideration explains the significant rise in apparent breadth as seen in Fig.~\ref{fig6} for the even Sm-isotopes with $N=86$ to $N=92$; $^{144}$Sm was not included because of the uncertain cross section for the ($\gamma$,p)-reaction, and in $^{148}$Sm, previously often regarded as spherical, the deformation induced split leads to a low tail, of importance for the envisaged extrapolation to even smaller energies.
+As will be summarized below in Fig.~\ref{figPlu}, for many nuclei the splitting between the three components is comparable in energy to their widths and thus not directly obvious from the data alone, especially in nuclides with $Q_0 \approx 200-300 {\rm fm}^2$.
+These are not rare as shown by the calculated triaxialities \cite{de10} (supplemental table), and we conclude that all three axes should be accounted for explicitly.
+This quite simple consideration explains the significant rise in apparent width as seen in Fig.~\ref{figSm} for the even Sm-isotopes with $N=86$ to $N=92$; $^{144}$Sm was not included because of the uncertain cross section for the ($\gamma$,p)-reaction.